Basic Page Sidebar Menu Penn Provost

 I want to use copyrighted materials in my dissertation.
 Is that okay?

 It depends.
 If the materials you wish to incorporate into your dissertation are copyrighted, you will need to do a fair use analysis for each item you use to determine if you can proceed without getting permission.
-If you do not feel that you can make a good "fair use" case, you will need to request permission from the copyright holder.
+If you do not feel that you can make a good "fair use" case, you will need to request permission from the copyright holder and provide all permission letters as Administrative Documents in ETD Administrator.
 Just because you are using the work for educational purposes does not automatically mean that your work is "fair use" or that you have permission to use the work.
 Request a consultation to learn more about fair use and other copyright considerations.

 I want to use my own previously published materials in my dissertation.
 Is that okay?